 - What percentage of the SKUs you carry actually have barcodes?

-If your company decides to invest in sophisticated barcode scanning technology, you will be able to automate the receiving, picking and packing process and quickly lookup inventory items (such as product in stock and on backorder, product available at other locations, and product descriptions, categories, pricing and images) in the warehouse.
-This software can be used on traditional, ruggedized handheld barcode scanners or on less expensive hardware such as iOS devices including iPods and iPhones.
-These devices provide all the same functionality but are much cheaper and can be easier to use.
+If your company decides to invest in sophisticated wireless barcode scanning technology, you will be able to automate the receiving, picking and packing process and quickly lookup inventory items (such as product in stock and on backorder, product available at other locations, and product descriptions, categories, pricing and images) in the warehouse.
+This software can be used on traditional, ruggedized handheld barcode scanners or on less expensive hardware such as iOS devices including iPods and iPhones. iOS devices provide all the same functionality but are much cheaper and can be easier to use.
 Whatever type of handheld solution you employ, they are all designed to help businesses achieve process-driven and paperless warehouses.
-Handheld wireless barcode scanners allow users to quickly retrieve product and order information while walking the warehouse floor, pick most efficiently according to bin and shelf location and easily receive new shipments electronically.
-Items get scanned as they are picked and brought back to the packing station and when receiving product, employees can scan each item into the system which allocates it to the proper bin and shelf location and adjusts inventory levels.
+Wireless barcode scanners allow users to quickly retrieve product and order information while walking the warehouse floor, pick product most efficiently following bin and shelf location and easily receive new shipments electronically.
+When picking an order, items get scanned at the source as they are picked and can then be brought to a packing station.
+When receiving product, employees can scan each item into the system which allocates it to the proper bin and shelf location and adjusts inventory levels.
 With barcode scanning there is no need for employees to manually track information with paper and pen as it is done automatically.

-Companies with a small number of daily orders can gain a lot of the same efficiencies, without needing sophisticated and expensive barcode scanning.
+Companies with a small number of daily orders can gain a lot of the same efficiencies, without needing sophisticated and expensive wireless barcode scanning.
+Instead of using wireless scanning devices, verification scanning devices are set-up at different computer stations throughout your warehouse (such as receiving and packing) and manual pen and paper processes are used for picking orders.
 A proper inventory and accounting ERP system will allow users to print pick slips (according to bin and shelf locations if this is set up), where employees can then pick product and manually check items off the list as they go through the warehouse.
-Once at the packing station, employees can use verification scanning to pack the items while at the same time cross checking them against the pick slip.
-Verification scanners are much cheaper, un-sophisticated pieces of equipment that help companies’ double check product as it gets packed.
-In this situation, where sophisticated barcode scanning is not used, some processes are more manual, however when you’re dealing with only a small number of orders per day, this shouldn’t be a problem.
-Your warehouse staff can still gain efficiencies by being able to print picking and packing slips, pick according to bin and shelf locations and double check orders when packing a shipment.
+After the order has been picked and brought to a packing station, employees can use verification scanning attached to a computer to pack the items while at the same time cross checking them against the pick slip.
+Verification scanners are much cheaper pieces of equipment that help companies’ double check product as it gets received and packed.
+In this situation, some processes are more manual, however, when you’re dealing with only a small number of orders per day, this shouldn’t be a problem.
+Your warehouse staff can still gain efficiencies by being able to print picking and packing slips, pick according to bin and shelf locations and double check orders when receiving inventory and packing a shipment.